Knitschi/CMakeProjectFramework/Sources/documentation/BasicConcepts.rst

 In a CPF project, the code that implements the CI-job is separated from the *payload* code.
 The *payload* code can be split up into multiple packages.

 To achieve this, a CPF project has two CMake project levels.
-The CI project is created in the root \c CMakeLists.txt file.
+The CI project is created in the root :code:`CMakeLists.txt` file.
 It provides the interface for the CI-job and the developers to build a set of packages and defines which configurations are build by the CI-system.
 The project repository can also contain some higher level documentation that does not really belong to a single package, but rather the group of packages that is *owned* by the CI project.

-In the *Sources* subdirectory we have the package directories that contain the \c CMakeLists.txt files that define the package projects.
+In the *Sources* subdirectory we have the package directories that contain the :code:`CMakeLists.txt` files that define the package projects.
 Each package creates one main binary that is supposed to be used by consumers.
 This can be a library or an executable.
 The package can also contain other arbitrary files like test-code, image resources, documentation and everything else that belongs to that piece of functionality.

+.. _multirepositoryapproach:

 Multi Repository Approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^